Step 1: Name Your Nevada Series LLC

 Fee: $50 (Nonrefundable)

-To order a Certificate of Good Standing in Nevada, simply register for SilverFlume, Nevada’s Business Portal, do an entity search for your business, and request your certificate.
+Register for SilverFlume, Nevada’s Business Portal, do an entity search for your business, and request your certificate.

 If at any point you no longer wish to conduct business with your series LLC, it is important to officially dissolve it.
 Failure to do so in a timely fashion can result in tax liabilities and penalties, or even legal trouble.
 To dissolve your series LLC, there are two broad steps: